xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD03_LAB_MANUAL.md

 1. Use the NuGet Package Manager to add Entity Framework 5.0 to the application.
 2. Add a new class named **PhotoSharingContext** to the **Models** folder and ensure that the new class inherits the **System.Data.Entity.DbContext** class.
-3. Add public **DbSet** properties to Photosand Comments to enable Entity Framework to create database tables called Photos and Comments.
+3. Add public **DbSet** properties to Photos and Comments to enable Entity Framework to create database tables called Photos and Comments.

 #### Task 2: Add an Entity Framework Initializer.